-If the RFP fails to generate interest or the submitted proposals do not meet NPS requirements, management will continue its efforts to maintain the historic scene, to rehabilitate for adaptive reuse, to stabilize and document, and if necessary, to demolish and remove unsafe structures.
-If a private partner or partners are not found to assist in achieving cultural resource management, interpretive, and recreation goals at Fort Hancock, the Park Service will expand the practice of issuing permits to nonprofit organizations that will provide year-round programs, maintain the historic scene, and protect as many structures as possible.
+If the RFP fails to generate interest or the submitted proposals do not meet NPS requirements, management will continue its efforts to maintain the historic scene, to rehabilitate for adaptive reuse, to stabilize and document, and, if necessary, to demolish and remove unsafe structures.
+The Park Service will expand the practice of issuing permits to nonprofit organizations that will provide year-round programs, maintain the historic scene, and protect as many structures as possible.
 This practice will also be expanded to include private sector leasing of individual buildings or clusters of buildings.
 Permitting and leasing will be followed as an interim strategy until the RFP process is completed in order to achieve the primary objective of retaining as many structures as possible.
 Removal will only be considered as a last alternative and then only after the park has determined priority ranking to guide any removal actions.
+All cultural resource management actions under this alternative will be consistent with "NPS-28, Cultural Resources Management Guideline."